New this week (5/14/2026):

 - The Moose River Plains Complex webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- The Moose River Plains entrance gates are closed for mud season.
-Passenger vehicle access is restricted.
+- All gates in the Moose River Plains Complex are now closed for mud season.

 - West Mountain Trail (southern access from Uncas Road) - Flooding near the Beaver Brook has been bridged and the trail connection restored.